Support Pollinators through Wildflower Verges and Native Gardens

 1. Begin Planting

-• Use phased planting to accommodate seasonal growing cycles and community participation.
+• Use phased planting to accommodate seasonal growing cycles.

-• Install educational signage explaining the importance of native plants and pollinators.
+• Install educational signage explaining the importance of native plants.

 2. Enhance Pollinator Corridors

-• Connect wildflower verges and gardens with existing green spaces to create migration pathways for pollinators.
+• Connect restored verges and gardens with existing green spaces to create migration pathways.

 3. Incorporate Water Sources